ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 First clone this repository and switch to `wordpress` directory.

-1. Deploy the MySQL container
+* Deploy the MySQL container

-Use `minimesos install` to install the MySQL container.
+  * Use `minimesos install` to install the MySQL container.
 It is running on port 3306 and accessible on the IP of the Mesos Agent.

-To find the IP address of the Mesos Agent run

-`$ docker inspect CONTAINER_ID | grep IP`
+To find the IP address of the Mesos Agent run `$ docker inspect CONTAINER_ID | grep IP`.
 Go to the Mesos master UI and check that the MySQL container is in a `RUNNING` state

-2. Deploy the Wordpress container
+* Deploy the Wordpress container

-Use `minimesos install` to install the Wordpress container.
+  * Use `minimesos install` to install the Wordpress container.
 It is running on port 3306 and accessible on the IP of the Mesos Agent.

 ### Application